 does not exist or cannot be found; or

-> (C) provide the patient with a signed and dated statement
+with a signed and dated statement reflecting the licensee's determination,

-> must specify the portion of the record being withheld, the reason
+the portion of the record being withheld, the reason for denial and

-> (d) Retention of Records and Test Data.
+(d) Retention of Records and Test Data.

 (1) Licensees shall comply with all applicable laws,

 rules and regulations concerning record retention.